gazay/talks/README.md

 ### A lot of thanks

-  * @aderyabin - idea of extended customization of talks is his.
+  * @aderyabin - extended customization of talks is his idea.

-  * @brainopia - bro helps me with any my idea.
-He adviced me to do command line tool talks.
+  * @brainopia - bro helps me with any idea of mine.
+He advised me to do command line tool talks.

-You can help me with this fun gem and I'll gladly add you here, or above
+You can help me with this fun gem and I'll gladly add you here, or above.

 ## License